drgcms/drg-portal-jumpstart/README.md

 **Note:** If your MongoDB is not installed localy, you must first update config/mongoid.yml file and set host name (perhaps also username and password) under development: section.
-Remote MongoDB setup requires an extra step, since default local instalation doesn't need any administration at all.
+Remote MongoDB setup requires an extra step, but default local instalation doesn't need any administration at all.
 No login credentials is required and MongoDB will create new databases and collections automatically when first used.
-But it also allows connections only from localhost so security is not in danger.
+Since default instalation allows connections only from localhost security is not in danger.

 Start Ruby on Rails server localy